 Annex G covers a potential training outline.
-In addition, the Peer Leader Manual (IDF) is one of the most detailed and well-developed peer leader training manuals publicly available.
+In addition, the Peer Leader Manual (IDE) is one of the most detailed and welldeveloped peer leader training manuals publicly available.
 Implementers can use it as a guide to structure, topics and activities.
 It provides especially useful arguments for the importance of facilitation skills and how to practically train them.

-When planning the training, many of the same principles apply as for developing the manual.
+When planning the training, many of the same principles apply as for the manual development.
 In short:

-- Think about practicalities: Involve participants in the planning of the training, for example in deciding where and when it takes place (e.g., weekdays and working hours).
+- Think about practicalities: Involve training participants in its planning, for example in deciding where and when it takes place (e.g., weekdays and working hours).
 Implementers should try to provide culturally appropriate food or refreshments, especially if training sessions last the whole day. - Align with cultural norms: Implementers should be sensitive around cultural norms, especially around communication and relationship topics.
 For example, the listed communication models may not be appropriate, or training sessions may have to be carried out in gender-separated groups.